2026 United States House of Representatives elections in Missouri

-The 2026 United States House of Representatives elections in Missouri will be held on November 3, 2026, to elect the eight U.S. representatives from the State of Missouri, one from each of the state's eight congressional districts.
+The 2026 United States House of Representatives elections in Missouri will be held on November 3, 2026, to elect the eight U.S. representatives from the state of Missouri, one from each of the state's eight congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-Primary elections will take place on August 4, 2026.
+Primary elections took place on August 4, 2026.